Middle East

 ISTANBUL

-Syria’s electoral commission announced Monday the official results of the country’s first parliamentary elections since the fall of the Bashar al-Assad regime.
+Syria’s electoral authority announced on Monday the official results of the country’s first parliamentary elections since the fall of the Bashar al-Assad regime.

-Nawar Najmeh, a spokesman of the Higher Committee for People’s Assembly Elections, told a press conference in Damascus that the results for two-thirds of the seats of the People’s Assembly are final and not subject to appeal.
+Nawar Najmeh, a spokesman of the Higher Committee for People’s Assembly Elections, told a press conference in Damascus that the results for two-thirds of the seats in the People’s Assembly, or parliament, are final and not subject to appeal.

-He said President Ahmad al-Sharaa will appoint the remaining third of the seats.
+President Ahmad al-Sharaa will appoint the remaining third of the seats, he said, adding: “This process is unrelated to the electoral bodies.”

 On Sunday, Syria held an indirect election for its People’s Assembly, the first since the ouster of the Assad regime.
 Some 6,000 voters were selected from electoral bodies across the country to cast ballots to elect two-thirds of the 210-seat body.

-Under the new transitional system, 140 seats were contested through these indirect votes; the president will issue a decree to appoint the other 70 members.
+Under the new transitional system, 140 seats were contested through these indirect votes; the president is set to appoint the remaining 70 members.

 Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
 Please contact us for subscription options.